ElvisSRibeiro/javascript-exercises/README.txt

-Just a dump for some javascrips exercises i'm doing trying to relearn some things
+Inicial commit.
+Just some javascript exercises i'm doing because i have to relearn a lot of things before diving into react which is what i really want to learn